05t3/Docker/Wordpress-Application/README.md

 `docker-compose up -d`

-The command above basically runs in a detached mode, oulls the needed Docker Images from the docker registry and starts the wordpress and database containers.
+The command above basically runs in detached mode, pulls the needed Docker Images from the docker registry since we dont have them locally on our system and starts the wordpress and database containers.

 ```bash
 root@docker:/var/www/wordpress# docker-compose up -d